 As far as most consumers are concerned, there is no real difference between the two.
 They are both widely accepted in over two hundred countries and it is very rare to find a location that will accept one but not the other.

 However, neither Visa nor MasterCard actually issue any credit cards themselves.
 They are both simply methods of payment.
 They rely on banks in various countries to issue credit cards that utilise these payment methods.
 Therefore, the interest rates, rewards, annual fees, and all other charges are issued by your bank and when you pay your bill you are paying it to the bank or institution that issued your card and not Visa or MasterCard.

-Visa or MasterCard in the Big 4 banks
+Visa vs MasterCard in the Big 4 banks

-In terms of Australia, NAB recently announced that it has signed a 10 year exclusive agreement with Visa – which means that it will no longer be issuing Mastercard products.
-In terms of the other Big 4 banks, b Commonwealth Bank issues Mastercards rather than Visa, ANZ and Westpac both issue both products.
+In terms of Australia, NAB recently announced that it has signed a 10 year exclusive agreement with Visa – which means that it will no longer be issuing MasterCard products.
+In terms of the other Big 4 banks, Commonwealth Bank issues MasterCards rather than Visa, ANZ and Westpac both issue both products.

 How Visa and MasterCard make their money is by charging the retailer for using their payment method.
 So the truth of the matter is that a Visa issued by one Bank will have very little to do with a Visa issued by other banks.
 There are slight differences in what Visa and MasterCard will charge the banks for things like foreign currency conversion fees but, by and large, the two remain competitive on basic offerings.

 The battleground for winning wallet-share seems to be in high-end rewards offered.
 Platinum cards, in particular, offered by Visa and MasterCard give the card-holder all sorts of concierge and assistance services, plus exclusive offers to major concerts, sports tournaments etc. These platinum rewards are designed to tempt banks and other financial institutions into promoting one or the other, Visa or MasterCard, to their customers.